About

-Family farmers produce over 80% of the world’s food in based on value, face disproportionate climate risks, and receive only 0.3% of the world’s public international climate finance.
+Family farmers produce over 80% of the world’s food based on value, face disproportionate climate risks, and receive only 0.3% of the world’s public international climate finance.
 Without adequate financial support, the ability of smallholder farmers to produce food sustainably is at risk.
 During this event, participants discussed ways to expand and structure climate finance to empower family farmers’ organizations in the context of climate adaptation and resilience.

 Ceris Jones, Farmers Constituency, moderated the first half of the event.
 In opening remarks, she outlined the critical role of family farmers in food security and emphasized the pressing need to unlock finance to reach those most in need.